Concerned about purchasing Jubilee party insurance?

 Myth: You Don’t Need Insurance For Street Parties

-You DO need insurance for a street party or jubilee party.
-Some councils even require proof of insurance to proceed with granting a regulation order or a temporary road closure order.
+You MAY need insurance for a street party or jubilee party.
+Some councils require proof of insurance to proceed with granting a regulation order or a temporary road closure order.

 If there is an accident at your street party, or damages occur, it’s the organiser that will be held liable.
 Organisers should act to minimise risks such as burns form a BBQ, electricity faults, rain slips and trips or equipment breakages.